Suppressor 101 | Episode 4 - Choosing a Suppressor | Palmetto State Armory

 Frequently Asked Questions

-Suppressors function by dispersing and slowing down the high-pressure gases exiting the firearm's muzzle.
-This is achieved through internal structures like baffle stacks or complex channels, which reduce the speed and volume of the escaping gases, thereby lowering the perceived sound level.
+Suppressors work by dispersing and slowing down the high-pressure gases exiting the firearm's muzzle.
+This is achieved through internal baffle stacks or complex channels in flow-thru designs, which reduce the speed and volume of the escaping gases, thereby lowering the audible sound signature.

 What is the difference between traditional and flow-thru suppressors?

-What is the HUB mounting system for suppressors?
+Why is the HUB mounting standard important for suppressors?

 Related News